Emory-HITI/Niffler/README.md

 # Niffler Modules

 Niffler consists of a modular architecture that provides its features.
 Each module can run independently.
-Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python-3.6.
+Niffler core (cold-extraction, meta-extraction, and png-extraction) is built and tested with Python-3.6 to Python-3.8.
 Niffler application layer (app-layer) is built with Java and Javascript.

 ## cold-extraction